 Spray Net.
 Brylcreem.
 Dance Night.
-At the annual Miller Hospital nurses’ social there were suitors of all sorts.
+At the annual Miller Hospital nurses’ social there were suitors of all stripes.
 The stockboy from Woolworth’s, before he shipped out; the Como-Stricker line conductor in full uniform; a radio repairman taking mail-order courses in TV repair.
 A broom salesman bragging on his ledger, three-time winner of the Mr. Bristle award.
 They were all at Summit Hall because that’s where the honey was.
 The Miller Girls were the bee’s knees in 1955.

 How the broom salesman and the Hoover guy came to fisticuffs

-Larry the broom salesman wasn’t one to take a hint, as obvious as it might have been (the popularity of carpets), until delivered straight, served up by circumstance, and so it was – after the social and a few Hamm’s at the G&M he stumbled upon Gladys leaving the Coney Island with the vacuum cleaner salesman.
+Larry the broom salesman wasn’t one to take a hint, as obvious as it might have been (the popularity of carpets), until delivered straight, served up by circumstance, and so it was – after the social and a few Hamm’s at the G and M he stumbled upon Gladys leaving the Coney Island with the vacuum cleaner salesman.

 The dust-up didn’t end well for the ambitious Mr. Bristle, and the incident would have lasting effects.
 A number of firsts and lasts for Larry that night: he picked a fight and got the worst of it.
 He swung first, missed, hit a brick wall, then took a fist to the jaw, falling face-first into the manure-caked cobblestones behind the Coney Island.
 It was no contest.

 The Hoover guy made good on his promise to never return to St. Paul.
 Larry never again held a pen or a toothbrush properly.
 Gladys married the boiler mechanic sent to her room the next morning in response to a noisy radiator.

 After a week at St. Joe’s for his broken hand and separated jaw, and 60 days of soup and Rice Krispies in jail downtown, Larry Lippincott began his life’s work at the Greyhound Bus Station.
 First as a porter, ticket seller, then Station Captain.
 For anyone going Greyhound in the 60′s, 70′s, 80′s and 90′s out of St. Paul, Larry was the guy.